 \subsubsection{Model Evaluation}

-Price-adjusted volume-based rollover pre-processing of the data allows us to split the data into 3-month chunks without any extra care of contracts rollover.
-We do so since length of contracts is different for ES and B6 and contracts cannot be compared directly.
-When training the models, we apply a temporal sliding window approach, using batch $N$ for training, $N+1$ for testing, for $N\in[1,B-1]$, where $B$ is the total number of 3-month batches available.
-For the feature selection and model parameter tuning, we use 3-fold time series cross-validation within the training batch with the final re-training on the whole batch.
+Price-adjusted volume-based rollover pre-processing of the data allows us to split the data into 3-month chunks without any extra care for contract rollover.
+We do so since the length of contracts is different for ES and B6 and contracts cannot be compared directly.
+When training the models, we apply a temporal sliding window approach, using batch $N$ for training, $N+1$ for testing, for $N\in[1, B-1]$, where $B$ is the total number of 3-month batches available.
+For the feature selection and model parameter tuning, we use 3-fold time-series cross-validation within the training batch with the final re-training on the whole batch.
 To support the readers, we summarise the experiment design for all the experiments in Table~\ref{tab:expDesign}.
-In the following subsections we address the statistical component of the methodology.
+In the following subsections, we address the statistical component of the methodology.